russell-n/theape/ape/plugins/apeplugin.rst

     [FAKEPLUGIN]
     option = value

-The FakePlugin returns a `DummyClass <dummy-class>` as its `product` so the FAKEPLUGIN section doesn't really do anything.
+The FakePlugin returns a :ref:`DummyClass <dummy-class>` as its `product` so the FAKEPLUGIN section doesn't really do anything.